 - Shorter (more compact) in length

-- Features the maximum brightness the LED can deliver
+- Allows for the maximum brightness the LED can deliver

-- Usually more expensive to buy and operate
+- Sometimes a bit more expensive to buy

 Additional Reading (to make the decision easier)

 As far as becoming familiar with some of the features that many of today’s flashlights offer, see this post.

 As far as familiarizing yourself with the differences between a AA flashlight and the more powerful lithium battery type, read this post.

 Match `em Up

 I’m sure whatever you decide, will be the right decision for the right person.
 Buying a flashlight as a gift is almost like buying a car.
 Their preferences can easily be at either ends of the spectrum, but their needs will determine what is best suited for them.